ermayeda/Education_Cognitive_Decline_Simulation/README.md

 - Contains one function: `SInputs(Age,survAge)`
 - Generates causal structure design matrix (scenMat), see script for further details.

 `survInfo`: a list containing cumulative mortality and log odds of death by Age(60,75,90) for reference group (g0) for each causal scenario.
-Cumulative mortality for each age is based on U.S. life tables for the 1929-1931 birth cohort (Arias, 2015).
+Cumulative mortality for each age is based on U.S. life tables for the 1929-1931 birth cohort (Arias, 2015); g0 values identified from previous simulations.
 This is hardcoded.
 Cannot be changed without further work.
 Email author if you would like to explore different ages.

     - df60 = average g0 of S=2000 iterations of sample generation for each scenario (1:10)
     - df75 = average g0 of S=2000 iterations of sample generation for each scenario (1:10)